Is Plagiarism Illegal?

 4. Expulsion from the educational institution.

-Understanding and adhering to these policies is essential for students to maintain their academic standing and reputation.
-Respecting intellectual property rights, properly citing sources, and producing original work are fundamental practices that contribute to a culture of academic honesty and integrity.
+Knowing and abiding by these policies are the guidelines that will help students keep a good academic standing and reputation.
+Showing respect for other people's intellectual property rights, proper citation of sources, and original work are basic practices that endeavor to cultivate a culture of academic honesty and integrity.

 safeguarding yourself from the consequences of plagiarism starts with a commitment to originality.
 Give credit where it's due to avoid any infringement.
 When incorporating others' ideas, ensure proper citation based on the specific requirements of your writing.
 Our user-friendly Plagiarism Checker, available at (Article Tool) , is an invaluable tool in maintaining authenticity.
 It analyzes your writing with precision, providing a comprehensive report that highlights any similarities to existing content.